giovanni-vaccarino/JavaClientServerGame/README.md

 The screenshots can be found at deliverables/Test Coverage

 ## JavaDoc
-The JavaDoc can be found at deliverables/JavaDoc, by opening index.html
+The JavaDoc can be easily generated from the IDE

 ## Running the game
 The jars can be found at deliverables/JARs